Curves of fixed gonality with many rational points: Introduction

 Now suppose that $C$ is a curve over $\FF_q$ equipped with a degree $\gamma$ map $C\to \PP^1$, also defined over $\FF_q$.
 Then since every $\FF_q$-rational point of $C$ must map to an $\FF_q$-rational point of $\PP^1$ we have

 In particular, this is true when $\gamma$ is equal to the gonality of $C$ over $\FF_q$.
 Recall that the \emph{gonality} of a curve $C$ is the minimal degree of a morphism defined over $\FF_q$ to $\PP^1$.
 For a positive integer $\gamma$, denote by $N_q(g, \gamma)$ the maximal number of $\FF_q$-rational points on a non-singular genus $g$ curve of gonality $\gamma$, defined over $\FF_q$.
 By convention, if no such curve exists we put $N_q(g, \gamma)=-\infty$.
 In \cite{van_der_geer_curves_2001}, van der Geer asks about the behaviour of this function $N_{q}(g, \gamma)$.
 Recently, this quantity has been studied for small $q$ and $g$ by Faber and Grantham in \cite{faber_binary_2020} and \cite{faber_ternary_2020}.
 They conjecture that for fixed $q, \gamma$ and $g$ sufficiently large, we have $N_q(g, \gamma) = \gamma(q+1)$.
-We prove this conjecture.
+We prove this conjecture in odd characteristic.

-\begin{thm} Let $q$ be a prime power and fix a positive integer $\gamma\geq 2$.
+\begin{thm} Let $q$ be an odd prime power and fix a positive integer $\gamma\geq 2$.
 Then for all sufficiently large $g$, there exists a non-singular curve $C$ defined over $\FF_q$, of genus $g$ and gonality $\gamma$, and with $\gamma(q+1)$ $\FF_q$-rational points.
 In other words

 \end{thm}